 How Does Patina Develop?

 Leather has a lot of character; even when you touch it with your bare hands to put your card in the wallet, it will contribute to the character and appearance of the leather.
-It easily soaks up the environment; every friction, touch and abrasions adds to the development of the patina.
-Leather, like win, ages really well; displaying the scars and scrapes proudly.
+It easily soaks up the environment; every friction, touch, and abrasion adds to the development of the patina.
+Leather, like a win, ages really well; displaying the scars and scrapes proudly.
 There are various factors that catalyze the process of patina development, some of them are mentioned below:

 - Dust Particles